 Finally, the top toolbar includes a menu for remote debugging.
 These options make it simple to deploy to a device (connected phone, tablet, or browser via HTML5), and debug/live edit on it after the game was exported.

 The scene system¶

 This is the most important difference between Unity and Godot and, actually, the favourite feature of most Godot users.

 Unity’s scene system consists of embedding all the required assets in a scene and linking them together by setting components and scripts to them.

 Godot’s scene system is different: it actually consists in a tree made of nodes.
-Each node serves a purpose: Sprite, Mesh, Light, etc. Basically, this is similar to Unity scene system.
+Each node serves a purpose: Sprite, Mesh, Light, etc. Basically, this is similar to the Unity scene system.
 However, each node can have multiple children, which makes each a subscene of the main scene.
 This means you can compose a whole scene with different scenes stored in different files.

 For example, think of a platformer level.
 You would compose it with multiple elements: